FAQs

 The Health and Safety Executive set out guidelines for employers regarding what they must do to ensure their employees work in safe environment.
 This includes making sure you have access to washing facilities, drinking water, first aid equipment and that a risk assessment has taken place.
 They must also have Employer Liability Insurance.
 These guidelines also apply to temporary workers.

 When you undertake an industrial placement as part of your degree programme, or an internship for extra-ECTS credit, the College has a responsibility for your health and safety, as well as your personal and academic welfare throughout your placement.
 Your academic department will always lead on managing your industrial placement, and you should always check with the relevant member of staff in your department in the first instance for guidance.
-Visit the Registry webpages for more information on the College’s approach to placements.
+Visit the Placements webpages for more information on the College’s approach to placements.

 I’m an international student; can I do a placement or internship?